 Although resumes can be personalized or designed based on the student’s area of study/conventions of the discipline, there are some tips that will apply to every resume:

 Cover Letters are not a reiteration of the resume.
 Instead, hey are meant to highlight relevant experiences that convey how you’d be an asset to the company, project, or internship you want to join.
 Typically, cover letters include information about 1) how you find out about the job (this is a good place to name drop references/job fair recruiters/etc.), 2) your interest in the job and why, and 3) a few examples of experiences that have prepared you for the job.
+Here are two great videos from the UW Career and Internship Center that can help you structure your cover letter and guide you through what to include in your cover letter.

 Here are a few general tips for cover letters: